Ghosts Next Door

 "Most people are too busy stewing in their own juices to care about anything that occurs outside their personal circle," I countered.
 "They'd like everyone to think that's not the case, but it's not."

 "So, you'll keep an eye on Rayford and let me know if you get anything?"
-She was just like the very people going to and from the Coffee Stop.
-Too wrapped up in her own shit to care.
+She was like the people going to and from the Coffee Stop.
+She was too wrapped up in her own shit to care.

 "I give my clients a day-to-day assessment.
 If something juicy pops up, I'll contact you first thing," I nodded while loading the money in my mini-brief case.